devxsam/CodeScope/README.md

 > **Offline Codebase Analyzer with Symbol Explorer and Visual Dashboard**

 CodeScope is a lightweight offline tool that lets you explore and analyze your codebase visually — no cloud, no clutter.
-It detects file types, counts lines of code, identifies programming languages, and provides a symbol navigator and dashboard, all in a clean frontend.
+It automatically detects file types, counts lines of code, identifies programming languages, and provides a symbol navigator and dashboard, all in a clean frontend.

 ---